Vermaaaaaa/CHIP-8-Interpreter/README.md

 2. **Console Development**: Collaborating on the design, implementation, and testing of a dedicated Chip 8 console, exploring low-level circuit design and embedded systems.

-3. **Learning and Collaboration**: Facilitating learning and collaboration in areas such as Verilog, FPGA design, embedded development using C and C++, and related disciplines.
+3. **Learning and Collaboration**: Facilitating learning and collaboration in embedded development using C and C++, and related disciplines.

 ## How to Contribute